 A Percentage of the Residue of your Estate

-After all other gifts have been distributed, St Patrick’s College Foundation receives a share, as decided by you, of what remains in your estate.
+After all other gifts have been distributed, the Foundation receives a share, as decided by you, of what remains in your estate.

-A house, other building, or parcel of land can be left to St Patrick’s College Foundation, to sell or use as it thinks fit.
+A house, other building, or parcel of land can be left to the Foundation, to sell or use as it sees fit.

 The best thing to do is to discuss your wishes with a lawyer.
 They’ll ensure your Will matches your ideals.
 Please remember, at its heart, a Will should focus on looking after the future of your family and friends first and foremost.
-It is very important to St Patrick’s College Foundation, that you take a ‘family first, charity second’ approach when leaving a gift to us in your Will.
+It is very important to the Foundation that you take a ‘family first, charity second’ approach when leaving a gift to us in your Will.